M.Sc in Astrophysics, 1995-1997. B.Sc (Hons) in Physics and Pure Mathematics,1988-1991.

 Sodankylä Geophysical Observatory (Finland) and Science & Technology Facilities Council (UK)

-Field work!
+Favourite thing to do in science Field work!
 Actually being out on site and building something or measuring something.
 There is nothing more satisfying than seeing your design or project become a reality.
 (Oh, and being outdoors in stunning locations helps too!)

 In the old days, astronomers would design and build their own telescope.
 These days, telescopes are so big and complicated, that you need whole teams of people to design them, build them and then make sure they work correctly… and that’s before you even start looking at the sky with it!